 Introduction: Having a child after completing breast cancer treatment does not appear to lower a woman’s chances for survival.

-One large study found that women who had a child after breast cancer treatment had better overall survival than women who did not .
+Some studies show women who have a child after breast cancer treatment have better overall survival than women who do not [1-3].

-Women who become pregnant after completing treatment for breast cancer may be healthier than those who do not.
-For this reason, findings from studies on this topic may be limited to these healthier women.
+Women who become pregnant after completing treatment for breast cancer may be healthier than those who don't .
+Therefore, findings from studies on this topic may be limited to these healthier women.